 Human History and the Night Sky

-The American southwest, including Organ Pipe, is famous for clear night skies and unique landscapes that have been used as aids to guide travelers, explorers, traders, and settlers across the land over thousands of years.
-Ancient peoples, like the ones that once called Organ Pipe Cactus home, used the night sky to aid them in their farming.
+The American Southwest, including Organ Pipe, is famous for clear night skies and unique landscapes that have been used as aids to guide travelers, explorers, traders, and settlers across the land for thousands of years.
+Ancient peoples, like those that once called Organ Pipe Cactus home, used the night sky to aid them in their farming.
 The appearance of certain stars in the sky were used to mark the best time to begin planting certain crops, while other stars marked when to prepare for harvesting.

-The stars unite people through time and cultures, and is a resource of both natural and cultural value that is being threatened by light pollution.
+The stars unite people through time and cultures, and are a resource of both natural and cultural value that is being threatened by light pollution.
 People living in and near urban areas are losing the ability to see the stars due to sky glow, glare, and light trespass.
-Organ Pipe Cactus is working alongside the International Dark-Sky Association (IDA) and other partners to better protect and educate about the many values of the night sky.
-The stars link us as not just one park, one nation, or even as one hemisphere- but as a species who shares the stars as they appear from our planet.
+Organ Pipe Cactus is working with the International Dark-Sky Association (IDA) and other partners to better protect and educate visitors about the many values of the night sky.
+The stars link us as not just one park, one nation, or even as one hemisphere, but as a species that shares the stars as they appear from our planet.

 To learn more about what you can do to save the night The National Park Service's Natural Sounds and Night Sky Division.